Click here for access to the PDF: Just In Time Inventory Management

-What is Just In Time Inventory Management?
+What is a Just In Time Inventory Management System?

 Timing is everything, in life and in retail!
-Just In Time (JIT) is a method of inventory management that allows you to maximize your on-hand inventory and open to buy dollars, all while capitalizing on sales using key timing factors as the basis for strategic decision making.
+Just In Time (JIT) is a method of inventory management that allows you to maximize your on-hand inventory and open-to-buy dollars, all while capitalizing on sales using key timing factors as the basis for strategic decision-making.
 This system balances the needs of your company, the demand from your customers, shipping times of vendors, and real-time sales forecasting.
 No matter what size your company is, cash flow and warehouse space will always be finite.
 This is why Just In Time Inventory Management is important to companies in today’s market.

-How does STORIS Calculate Optimal Timing?
+How does STORIS calculate optimal timing?